Idaho set to ban Biological boys from girl sports

-In contrast, a 205-pound transgender athlete doesn’t really belong with your 105-pound daughter on a track, field or boxing ring.
+In contrast, a 205-pound transgender athlete doesn’t really belong with your 105-pound daughter on a track, field, or boxing ring.

 However, they aren’t really concerned about

-In addition, Barbara Ehardt was a big-time college basketball coach and now serves in the Idaho House of Representatives.
+Also, Barbara Ehardt was a big-time college basketball coach and now serves in the Idaho House of Representatives.

 However, we told you last week about her proposed law banning biological boys from competing against girls.

 Ehardt has been working on her bill for 18 months.
 There are likely many parents who’ll lobby on her behalf.